Freakwill/pyrimidine/docs/source/Examples.md

-# Examples and customization tricks
+# Examples and Comparison of Algorithm

 ## Examples